zekenie/web-reducer/meta/Feature Board.md

 - [ ] after request have editor [start typing](https://github.com/convergencelabs/monaco-collab-ext) #onboarding
 - [ ] publish on cmd + s?
 - [ ] prettier in editor
+- [ ] cap number of rows in requests table

 ## Must have for launch

+- [ ] #bug race condition with refresh tokens used in parallel
 - [ ] CRUD for read/write keys
 - [ ] Public websocket endpoint
 - [ ] public html page for read key